311labs/swam/README.md

 ## Quick Start

  1. Download this project as a skeleton
- 2. run the cli tool serve.py (by default this will serve your app on http://localhost:8000
+ 2. run the cli tool swam.py -w -s (by default this will serve your app on http://localhost:8080
- 3. started editing and adding your own pages and views.
+ 3. started editing and adding your own apps, pages, and views.

 ## Overview